Veritius/rustcraft/packages/README.md

 # Official Packages
-This directory, contains some official packages for the game.
+This directory contains some official packages for the game.
 Feel free to use them as a template for your own packages.

 # Example Content Package Structure
 ```